j-manli/j-manli.github.io/investigations/emberforge-source-code-theft.md

 ### Stakeholder Impact

 **Engineering and Product Teams:**
 The attacker accessed and archived `C:\GameDev` on the server, which strongly suggests exposure of unreleased development material and source code.
-This is the highest-confidence business impact observed in the reviewed telemetry.
+This is the clearest business impact supported by the reviewed telemetry.

 **IT and Security Teams:**
-The compromise extended from a workstation to a server and Domain Controller, which means this wasn't a single-host incident.
-The attacker obtained privileged execution, accessed credential material, and established persistence.
+This was not a single-host event.
+The intrusion moved from a workstation to a server and then to the Domain Controller.
+By that stage, the attacker had privileged execution, access to credential material, and multiple forms of persistence.

 **Employees:**
 The Domain Controller was compromised and `ntds.dit` was copied from a shadow copy.
 That creates risk for broad credential exposure across domain users and service accounts.

 **Leadership and Legal Stakeholders:**
 The opening brief stated that unreleased source code was on the dark web.
-While the reviewed telemetry doesn't independently prove publication, it does strongly support theft of source code and compromise of domain credential material.
+While the reviewed telemetry does not independently confirm publication, it does strongly support theft of source code and compromise of domain credential material.

 ---